Mount Joy (Whitemarsh, Pennsylvania)

-Mount Joy, also known as the Peter Legaux Mansion, is a historic house in the Spring Mill section of Whitemarsh Township, Montgomery County, Pennsylvania.
+Mount Joy, also known as the Peter Legaux Mansion, is an historic, American house that is located in the Spring Mill section of Whitemarsh Township, Montgomery County, Pennsylvania.

+It was added to the National Register of Historic Places in 1971.

+History and architectural features

-It was built about 1735 by Anthony Morris for his son John, and is a 2 1/2-story, five bay, stone dwelling with a gambrel roof.
-It has 10 fireplaces, some with iron firebacks.
+Built circa 1735 by Anthony Morris for his son John, this historic structure is a 2 1/2-story, five-bay, stone dwelling with a gambrel roof.
+It has ten fireplaces, some with iron firebacks.

 Peter Legaux was the owner of "Spring Mill," a nearby gristmill that was in operation by 1704.
 The mill burned in 1967, and its stone ruins were demolished.
 Legaux also started the Pennsylvania Vine Company—which would become the first commercial vineyard in the US—on this property.

 Mount Joy was added to the National Register of Historic Places in 1971.